 The preparation of financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities as of the date of the financial statements and the reported amounts of revenues and expenses during the reporting periods.
-Actual results could differ from those estimates especially when considering the risks and uncertainties associated with COVID-19 and the impact it may have on our business, results of operations and financial condition.
+Actual results could differ from those estimates.